DexterHuang/CyberCodeOnline/mobile-tutorial/combat.md

 The combat screen will show you how much health and shield you and your opponent both have, as well as the amount of ammo you have for each of your weapons and the approximate damage they can do.

+You cannot join the dungeon if your character level is 12 levels higher or 10 levels lower.
+If players gear score is four levels above the enemy they won't receive xp or loot.

 # Modifiers